stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 oddly of the grim party which had taken that selfsame road a hundred and fifty-seven years before on a terrible errand which none might ever comprehend.

-  The ride through the city&rsquo;s decaying fringe was short, and trim Edgewood and sleepy Pawtuxet presently spread out ahead.
+  The ride through the city's decaying fringe was short, and trim Edgewood and sleepy Pawtuxet presently spread out ahead.
 Willett turned to the right down Lockwood Street and drove his car as far along that rural road as he could, then alighted and walked north to where the bluff towered above the lovely bends of the river and the sweep of misty downlands beyond.
 Houses